garystorey/useZodForm/README.md

 const {
   state           // "initial" | "validating" | "valid" | "invalid"
   getError,       // getError('fieldName'):string ("" || error)
-  getValue,       // get description for fields getDescription, // get description for fields getField,       // get all available info for fields handleSubmit,   // submit handler for form handleChange,   // change handler for fields handleBlur,     // blur handler for fields handleFocus,    // focus handler for fields values,         // current form values isTouched,      // isTouched('fieldName'):boolean isDirty,        // isDirty('fieldName'):boolean
+  getValue,       // get the value for a field getDescription, // get description for a field getField,       // get all available info for a field handleSubmit,   // submit handler for form handleChange,   // change handler for all fields handleBlur,     // blur handler for all fields handleFocus,    // focus handler for all fields values,         // current form values isTouched,      // isTouched('fieldName'):boolean isDirty,        // isDirty('fieldName'):boolean